CSC207-UofT/course-project-git-good-207/phase0/CRC_Cards.md

 Class Name: Post
 Parent Class: N/A
-Responsibilities: Stores a list of Users who have liked the post, Stores comments on the post, Has an associated User object, has a Recipe, stores a String which is the category of the post (i.e. “Chinese”, “Indian”, “Italian”)
+Responsibilities: Stores a list of Users who have liked the post, Stores comments on the post, Has an associated User object, has a Recipe, stores a String which is the category of the post (i.e. “Chinese”, “Indian”, “Italian”).
+Additionally it stores an id in order to be compared among other posts
 Collaborators: Comment, Recipe, User

 Class Name: Comment